Aya-Kassem/ToDo-Angular/README.md

   - delete notes

 4- Settings
-  - User is able to Add New Catecand in the tasks and Remove Existing Categories
+  - User is able to Add New Category and in the tasks and Remove Existing Categories
-  - User is able to Change The userApp Main Color
+  - User is able to Change The App Main Color
-  - User is able to Change the Ccanew
+  - User is able to Change the Calendar view
   - User can Reset the Settings to Default Values

 ## Technologies Used